 - Sea or kosher salt, to sprinkle on crust

 In a heavy skillet, melt the butter.
 Add the onions and thyme and cook covered over medium heat, until softened, about 15 minutes.
 Remove lid and reduce the heat to moderately low and cook until the onions are dark golden brown, about 50 to 60 minutes longer.
 Stir from bottom, scraping with a spatula, about every 10 minutes.

 If very dark bits are beginning to form on the edges of the onions between stirring, turn the heat down a little.
 When desired color is reached, remove from the heat and discard the thyme stems.
 Let cool, stir in about three tablespoons of the crème fraîche and season with salt and pepper to taste.

 Set a pizza stone on the bottom of the oven or position a rack on the lowest rung and preheat the oven to 375°.

-Leaving a 1 1/2 inch border around the edges of the dough, spread the remaining crème fraîche on the bottom of the tart.
+Working with the dough (which is now on a baking sheet), leaving a 1 1/2 inch border around the edges, spread the remaining crème fraîche on the bottom of the tart.
 Gently dollop the onions around, carefully nudging them into an even layer with out disturbing the thin layer of crème fraîche.